-The Hotel is owned by a non-related, third party, and is operated under a management agreement with Davidson Hotel and Resorts (the "Hotel Operator").
+The Hotel is owned by a non-related, third party, and is operated under a management agreement with Chartwell Hospitality (the "Hotel Operator"), which commenced on November 1, 2018.
+Prior to that date the management agreement was with Davidson Hotel and Resorts.
 The Conference Center is also managed by the Hotel operator under agreements (See Note D).
+These agreements were assigned from Davidson Hotel and Resorts to Chartwell Hospitality as of November 1, 2018.